DDieterich/ODBCapture/docs/Generated-Self-Build.md

 **What is Source Code?**

-*"Source code (also referred to as source or code) is the version of software as it is originally written (i.e., typed into a computer) by a human in plain text (i.e., human readable alphanumeric characters)."*
+> Source code (also referred to as source or code) is the version of software as it is originally written (i.e., typed into a computer) by a human in plain text (i.e., human readable alphanumeric characters).

 [Ref: linfo.org](https://www.linfo.org/source_code.html)